 Relying on industry experience and legal expertise, we are proud to serve as the “go to” lawyers for P&I Clubs, insurance companies and companies that serve the maritime and transportation industries.Back to top

 We have a long history of acting for terminal operators in relation to incidents, claims and disputes together with support on contract drafting and projects.

 We have particular experience of representing ports in emergency situations.
 For example we have acted for ports and insurers on numerous occasions where damage has been caused to a terminal’s property, e.g. jetties or equipment, by an allision by a ship.
 We have also supported terminals in incidents involving fatalities and injuries e.g. fire at storage facilities.
-We are set up to act quickly in an emergency situations, to manage the various interested parties, including technical experts, insurers, investigatory bodies and counterparts, and to ensure we are well paced to fully investigate the circumstances and gather, protect and preserve all relevant evidence as a priority.
+We are set up to act quickly in an emergency situations, to manage the various interested parties, including technical experts, insurers, investigatory bodies and counterparts, and to ensure we are well placed to fully investigate the circumstances and gather, protect and preserve all relevant evidence as a priority.
 We have also acted for ports in claims against them by ship operators for damage to ships or cargo during operations or as a result of faulty stowage.

 We assist port and terminals in drafting their general terms and conditions, conditions of use and other contractual documents required to ensure they are not exposed to unreasonable risk in performing their business.Back to top